-- Over 5,000 chromebooks were distributed to students in April 2020 to start distance learning. - During the time of closure and the assessment of how many students needed technology support, an order for 4,600 chromebooks were ordered to refresh the oldest devices distributed to students for home use.
+- Over 5,000 chromebooks were distributed to students in April 2020 to start distance learning.
+WMCHS is a 1:1 school as identified in their charter. - During the time of closure and the assessment of how many students needed technology support, an order for 4,600 chromebooks were ordered to refresh the oldest devices distributed to students for home use.
 With all school districts across the state needing additional devices, orders for chromebooks are backed up longer than usual.
 The District expects the distribution of the new order of devices to be early November as additional preparations are needed on each device to be used at home.